bibo2323/T01-a-/README.md

 - GitHub Copilot / Claude (GenAI assistance)

 ## GenAI usage notes
-I used [Copilot/Claude] to help me:
-- Understand the basic structure of an HTML page with nav and footer
-- Write the CSS for styling the nav bar and cards
-- Write simple JavaScript to highlight the active nav link and update the footer year automatically
+I used Copilot and Claude to help me to understand the basic structure of an HTML page with nav and footer.
+Write the CSS for purple styling the nav bar and cards.
+Write simple JavaScript to highlight the active nav link and update the footer year automatically.

 ## Reflection
-Write 3-5 sentences here about your actual experience — e.g. what was easy/hard, what you learned, whether you had to fix or change anything the AI gave you, and whether you understood the code well enough to explain it.
+As someone who has little knowledge with Knime it was nice to explore the application.
+It shows me how easy it is to import data and organise it.
+Using gen Ai to help with the website building also shows me how fast it can be built but also with human supervision.